staythepath/chatarr/README.md

 ## Other stuff

 If I'm being perfectly honest I don't really know what I'm doing and this is the first thing I've ever really posted anywhere publicly.
 ChatGPT and Co-pilot did write tons of the code, and although I understand almost all of it, I still feel like I should be a bit embarrassed by what is in here.
 I'm sure I'm doing some stuff totally wrong and I'd love if someone pointed that stuff out.
 I don't know if I just use this and feel like it's useful because I made it, or if other people will actually get some use out of it, but I would love if they did, so that's what I'm working towards.
-I won't be remotely surprised if no one uses this at all, but I hope they do.
+I know it is buggy right now and not perfect, but I keep putting off when I'm going to put it out there, so I'm just putting it out like this.

 ## Future Plans

 There is a lot of stuff I want to add, but I only have so much time, so I'll add some of this stuff as best I can.
 This isn't a hard and fast order I intend to add stuff, but here is the stuff I want to add.

+* Improve Data builder/cache
  * Data builder for crew.
 Writers, Directors, DoP etc.
-  * Given director, writer, producer etc., ask OpenAI for 20 similar or related directors along with and gather their info and all the info for all their movies and actors in those movies
+  * Given director, writer, producer etc., ask OpenAI for 20 similar or related directors along with and gather their info and all the info for all their movies and maybe actors in those movies
 * Fix popovers not working when waiting on OpenAI response
 * The second it gets the movie titles, and actors, it need to start the API calls for their data IF it doesn't have it already.
 * Download lists